DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - These rewards have a chance to drop on after you kill the final enemy in the room.
 The item will spawn on the enemy's body.
 - Their chance to drop is based on how many rooms it has been since you last took damage & how fast you completed this room.

+### Cooler Slow-motion Effect when Clearing Rooms
+- The slow-motion effect when you clear a room is now more dramatic
+- The bloom increases
+- Time slows down even more dramatically when clearing a boss room

 [10-03 Item Spawning](<../Mechanics/10-03 Item Spawning.md>)